I want to try BOTOX®, but I’m worried about having an unnatural look.

 What about “muscle relaxer” creams.
 I’ve seen advertisements claiming they’re as effective as BOTOX® in reducing wrinkles.
 Is that true?

 These are medical grade skin care products developed for physicians that provide pharmaceutical grade ingredients products and quality control.
+There is extensive clinical research for all medical grade skin care lines.
 They have a proven record of cleansing, moisturizing, protecting and exfoliating the skin to reduce your fine lines, restore glow and tone, protect against the harmful effects of solar radiation and pollution, and generally slow the effects of aging on the skin.
-They contain higher concentrations of antioxidants, retinoids, alphahydroxy acids and other proven medical therapies in skin care.
+They contain higher concentrations of medical ingredients like antioxidants, retinoids, alphahydroxy acids and other proven medical therapies in skin care.
 At Sanders Medical, we seek out only the highest-quality skin care products for our patients.

 What is sun-damaged skin and what can I do about it?

 I don’t like taking pills such as antibiotics or Accutane for my acne.
-How comparable are the benefits of photodynamic therapy?
+Are there other options for treating acne?

 Does anything cure acne?